Street Trees

 Maintenance & Service

-What Trees does the City Maintain?
+Which Trees does the City Maintain?

 The City owns and maintains “Street Trees” that are located in the Right-Of-Way for the benefit of the community.
 There are three typical Right-Of-Way planting conditions along City streets: